 During the 2022 regular baseball season, which is the first season where branding was focused on a single resource (OC Navigator), 16.8 thousand new and returning users visited OCNavigator.org and viewed 365.5 thousand resource pages on the OC Navigator platform.
+Nearly twice as many users visited the OC Navigator platform during Angels Baseball home games compared to away games and collectively viewed more than twice the number of pages.
+This demonstrates the added value of in-person outreach and in-stadium signage on boosting website visits compared to digital and broadcast regional media alone.

-1.68 thousand
+16.8 thousand

-Total New and Returning Users Across the Season
+Total New & Returning Users Across the Season